CORVALLIS, Ore. – Spring brings buds and blooms, but it also brings moles, voles and gophers.

 Moles, voles and gophers all create tunnels and are active underground, but what they eat and the damage they cause varies.
 They all improve the soil by aerating it and mixing nutrients, but sometimes their habits get them in trouble with gardeners.

 Gophers favor bulbs and roots.
 Voles go for grass, but also gnaw on shrubs and stems nearest their holes and runways.
 Moles, which are rarely if ever seen, prefer non-plant food.

 “People say moles are eating my garden, but moles are adapted for swimming through the soil to hunt prey,” Sanchez explained.
 “They just tunnel through looking for worms, grubs and insects.”

 Mole tunnels can cause damage to plants, though, when their runways create paths around roots.
 And the mounds of dirt drive homeowners crazy and interfere with mowing.

 Gophers – about the size of ground squirrels -- will eat whole plants.

-“If you see a plant disappear,” she said, “it’s a gopher.
+“If you see a plant disappear,” Sanchez said, “it’s a gopher.
 They’re famous for pulling things below ground.”

 Though voles live in little tunnels, they spend time above ground eating grass and nibbling on other plants.
 The mouse-size voles leave a lot of small holes and connecting runways through the damaged grass they’ve been dining on.

-You can tell you have a mole on your hands if the mounds in your yard or garden take on a volcanic, rounded shape.
+You can tell you have a mole if the mounds in your yard or garden take on a volcanic, rounded shape.
 Gopher mounds, on the other hand, are flatter on top, fan-shaped with the hole off to the side.